MingTom/DeepMVC/README.md

 This is a pytorch implementation of Deep Multi-view Clustering Based on Distribution Aligned Variational Autoencoder.

 # Requirements
-Before testing, you need to configure the deep learning framework pytorch environment.
+Please configure the deep learning framework pytorch environment.

 The environment file is in yml format.